Back to Blog

 1. Misinformation

-The internet hosts some incredibly useful health and fitness information – But it also has some woefully bad advice too.
-The problem is that it can be hard for people to discern what’s helpful and what’s not.
+The internet hosts some incredibly useful health and fitness information, but it’s not always the most helpful.
+The problem for many people out there is that it can be hard to discern what’s helpful and what’s not.
 On any given day, at least three of the books in the top ten on Amazon are related to the latest buzz diet, celebrity-endorsed fitness, or new health and wellness trends.
 What sources do you trust?
 Which piece of advice is best for you?

 2. One-Way Approach

 Social media is an excellent resource for finding like-minded people with similar interests.
-This is brilliant because no matter what your interests, you can find a community of people who support you and share your passion.
+This is brilliant because no matter what your interests are, you can find a community of people who support you and share your passion.

 But social platforms can also have the unintended side-effect of polarising people.
 Forums and groups can quickly become echo chambers for one particular school of thought.
 And it’s especially prevalent in the areas of fitness, health, and wellness.